EnricoGiampieri/GillespieHT/README.md

 ```

-NOTE: In the example the reactions are not balanced, is not mistake, is only example.
+NOTE: *In the example the reactions are not balanced and K is random, is not mistake, is only example.*